thomasbigger584/aws-ecs-sample/README.md

 ## Usage

-This project uses Docker Compose to wrap Terraform commands, ensuring you don't need to install Terraform locally.
+This project leverages Docker Compose to encapsulate Terraform, eliminating the need for a local Terraform installation.

-### Provision Infrastructure
+### Deploy Infrastructure

-To initialize and apply the Terraform configuration:
+Initialize and apply the Terraform configuration to provision resources:

 ```bash
 docker compose run --rm terraform-apply